RascalSoftware/RAT-Docs/source/advanced/events.rst

             RAT.plotting.plot_ref_sld_helper(event_data, figure)

 .. note::
-    A utility function already exist to do live plotting, see :ref:`livePlot` for more information.
-This section is illustrative for users that want to do more advanced stuff with events.
+    A utility function already exists to do live plotting, see :ref:`livePlot` for more information.
+This section is illustrative for users that want to write more advanced handlers for events.

 ***********
 Event Types